 Will the restrooms be open?

-Yes, but in keeping with best practices, we ask that no more than two persons occupy a restroom at a time and that social distancing is maintained within the restrooms as much as possible.
+Yes, but in order to be sensitive to the different needs and feelings about personal space, we ask that no more than two persons occupy a restroom at a time whenever possible.

 Will the sanctuary side rooms be open for families?

 No. The only side room that will be open for seating is the South Porch.

 Yes.
 The mother’s room will be open for a mother to change or feed her child as needed.
 However, due to the limited capacity in this room, please do not use it as a location for viewing the entire service.

 What about Sabbath School classes for our children?

 At this time, we can only offer our online ministry to those in our children’s division.
 However, we are actively planning to hold an outdoor children’s program between our first and second services very soon.